Simple List and Details form pattern

-This article provides information about the Simple List and Details form pattern.
+This topic provides information about the Simple List and Details form pattern.
 This pattern is used to maintain data for entities of medium complexity.

 The Simple List and Details (SL+D) pattern is used to maintain data for entities of medium complexity.
 Entities of medium complexity are those entities that have six or more fields.
 The Simple List pattern should be used for simple entities that have fewer than six fields.
 There are some exceptions where entities that have up to 15 fields are still considered simple entities.
 The Simple List and Details pattern is prescribed when these conditions are met: